Where are we?

 The present Ancrum Church was renovated in 2009.
 The two side aisles were removed to make way for a central aisle; a few rows of pews were replaced with chairs, enabling an increase in the flexibility of use.
 The organ was moved to the left transept and the choir pews were removed completely to give a clear platform area.

 The area of the church below the gallery was walled in and made into a meeting room with a small “kitchen” area.
 There are several beautiful stained glass windows and a special window dedicated to the Professor of Physiology at Edinburgh University.
 There is disabled access and a small toilet.
-The Guild meets once a month in the meeting room from September until May.
-There is also a Praise and Prayer meeting in this room most Sunday evenings unless there is a Songs of Praise evening service at any of the churches.
 The modern Manse, in the adjoining Glebe, is no more than 200 yards from the church.

 Ancrum has a number of facilities which make it a popular place to live.
 There is a thriving village school for primary children from P1 to P5.
-Some take part in the annual Nativity Play in the church.
-For P6 and P7 the children are transported to Jedburgh.
+For P6 and P7, the children are transported to Jedburgh.
 There is a well maintained children’s playpark.
 The village has fortunately retained its well-stocked store which has a post office attached two days weekly.
-There is a pub and restaurant which is very popular with walkers and those who come here to fish.
+There is a pub and restaurant which is very popular with walkers and anglers.
 The village hall, directly opposite the church, was refurbished with a lottery grant and is available to a number of organisations to hold meetings.
-There is an hourly bus service to and from Jedburgh and Edinburgh as well as connections to other Border towns.
+There is a bus service to and from Jedburgh and Edinburgh as well as connections to other Border towns.
 More recently the Borders Railway has been opened providing a half hourly train service to Edinburgh from Tweedbank, close to Galashiels.

 There are many activities throughout the year which are enjoyed by villagers and visitors.
 There is the “Art in Ancrum” weekend each year at which local artists display their work which attracts visitors from throughout Scotland.
 The well maintained bowling green attracts regular competitions and is a great asset to the village.
 Continuing the sports theme, there is the Ancrum Football Club with its playing field and club facilities next to the A68.
-Each summer, at the beginning of July, a Boys’ Brigade group from Dundee camp on the football field and come to the church (or the congregation joins them!) for the Sunday morning service.
+Each summer, at the beginning of July, a Boys’ Brigade group from Dundee camp on the football field and attend the Sunday morning service in the church.
 There are several car boot sales held on the football field throughout the year.

 There is an active gardening group that organises an Open Gardens day each year associated with a Scarecrow competition (much enjoyed by the children of the village).
 There is an annual Fete which has games and competitions for the local children.
-As part of the Jedburgh Festival, the Callant and his followers ride out to the village from Jedburgh accompanied by the Jedburgh Silver Band – a delightful and very popular event Other groups active in the village are the Ancrum and District Heritage Society, a Stargazing group, a youth club and a group who meet for coffee monthly.
+As part of the Jedburgh Festival, the Callant and his followers ride out to the village from Jedburgh accompanied by the Jedburgh Silver Band – a delightful and very popular event Among other groups active in the village are the Ancrum and District Heritage Society, a Stargazing group, and a football club.
 As in other local villages there is an annual Bonfire night with a remarkable fireworks display.
 All these activities make Ancrum a lively place in which to live.

 CRAILING, ECKFORD and NISBET